tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 Physical time of HLC is acquired from TSO of [PD](https://github.com/tikv/pd).

-TSO is a global monotonically increasing timestamp (is also a kind of HLC), which help the generation of timestamp be independent to local clock of machine, and be immune to issues such as reverse between machine reboot.
+TSO is a global monotonically increasing timestamp, which help the generation of timestamp be independent to local clock of machine, and be immune to issues such as reverse between machine reboot.

-Physical time is refreshed by repeatedly acquiring TSO in a period of `1s`, to keep it be closed the real world time.
+Physical time is refreshed by repeatedly acquiring TSO in a period of `500ms`, to keep it be closed the real world time.
 And it can tolerate fault of TSO no longer than `30s`, to keep time-related metrics such as RPO reasonable.

 Besides, on startup, physical time must be initialized by a successful TSO.